pengmeng/redisugar/README.md

 ==========
 [![Build Status](https://travis-ci.com/pengmeng/redisugar.svg?token=ns6e33dpnP1KMQ4NmfpJ&branch=master)](https://travis-ci.com/pengmeng/redisugar)
 Pythonic redis interface based on redis-py
 Main purpose of this project is provding pythonic redis (data structure) interfaces that are in consistent with python builtin data structures.
 So you can use any supported redis data structures just like using builtin python library.
-Currently support redis data structures are:
+Currently supporting redis data structures are:

  - list
  - hash
  - set
+ - string

 For full [redis documentation](http://redis.io/documentation).